 Jervis Bay, about 2 1/2 hours south of Sydney, is renown for its beautiful white beaches.
 Best of all, many of the beaches are dog-friendly, with both off-leash and on-leash options abounding.
 There’s also plenty of dog-friendly accommodation options, places to dine out, and easy walks.
-It all adds up to make Jervis Bay a great dog-friendly destination in NSW, especially for beach weekend away with your pooch!
+It all adds up to make Jervis Bay a great dog-friendly destination in NSW, especially for a beach weekend away with your pooch!

 Dog-Friendly Beaches in Jervis Bay

 However, Hyams Beach isn’t the only dog-friendly beach at Jervis Bay, with plenty of other terrific options in the region, some that even allow off-leash dogs during certain hours.
-Most of the other beaches also have gorgeous white sand and far more parking than Hyams Beach, which struggles with overcrowding in the summer months.
+Most of the other beaches also have gorgeous white sand and have far more parking than Hyams Beach, which struggles with overcrowding in the summer months.

 Nelsons Beach in Vincentia: Dogs allowed off-leash restricted hours.
 (Note that dogs are prohibited on Collingwood Beach, except on the cycleway, and on Blenheim Beach.)